AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Methodology: Execution-Centric Auto-Tuning and Double Screening Methodology: Execution-Centric Auto-Tuning and Double Screening

 \textbf{Compute budget disclosure.} The dominant cost driver is the number of rigorous STRICT4H backtest evaluations.
-Stage~I runs \(N_{\mathrm{opt}}\in\{40,120\}\) TPE trials on the Training window (one STRICT4H backtest per trial).
-Stage~II re-evaluates a fixed candidate pool across a small cost-scenario grid and window segments; in our reproducible BTC snapshot, the screening applies 9 cost scenarios to the top 40 candidates over the combined Training+Validation window (7{,}262 4-hour bars), totaling 360 strict backtest runs, plus a small number of long-horizon and blind hold-out stress-test evaluations.
-All experiments are CPU-only (no GPU required).
-On a representative workstation (Windows 11; AMD Ryzen 9 7945HX, 16C/32T), end-to-end runtime is typically hours to under one day per asset under these budgets.
+Stage~I runs \(N_{\mathrm{opt}}\in\{40,120\}\) TPE trials on the training window, with one STRICT4H backtest per trial.
+Stage~II then re-evaluates a fixed candidate pool across a small cost-scenario grid and multiple window segments.
+In the reproducible BTC snapshot, the screening applies 9 cost scenarios to the top 40 candidates over the combined Training+Validation window (7{,}262 4-hour bars), totaling 360 strict backtest runs, plus a small number of long-horizon and blind hold-out stress-test evaluations.
+All experiments are CPU-only.
+On a representative workstation, end-to-end runtime is typically hours to under one day per asset under these budgets.

+\textbf{Supporting funding-rule diagnostic.} To isolate whether funding-aware alignment rules matter beyond simply charging funding as a cost, STRICT execution and all costs are kept fixed, and only the funding-related gating and bias rules are disabled.
+Table ~\ref{tab:funding_gate_ablation} reports the resulting change in performance for a representative tuned configuration.
+The diagnostic tests whether funding awareness can change the decision path itself, not only the ex post PnL calculation.
+Because this single component diagnostic is not a broad module-ablation suite, the main empirical claims do not depend on it.